A scaling analysis of a cat and mouse Markov chain: Continuous time Markov chains

-If $C(0)=n$, then $T_0/\log n$ converges in distribution to $1$. \end{prop} See Chapter~6 of Robert~\cite{Robert:08}.
+See Chapter 6 of Robert \cite{Robert08}.
 It should be remarked that the duration of time it takes to reach $n$ starting from $0$ is essentially the time it takes to go to $n$ starting from $n-1$.

-\subsection{Multiplicative Jumps}
+\subsection{Multiplicative jumps}

 The above proposition gives the order of magnitude for the duration of time for the cat to hit the mouse.
-As before the cat returns ``quickly'' to the neighborhood of $0$, but, contrary to the reflected random walk, it turns out that the cat will take the mouse down for some time before leaving the mouse.
-The next proposition shows that if the mouse is at $n$, its next location after the visit of the cat is of the order of $nF$ for a certain random variable $F$.
+As before, the cat returns ``quickly'' to the neighborhood of $0$, but, contrary to the reflected random walk, it turns out that the cat will take the mouse down for some time before leaving the mouse.
+The next proposition shows that if the mouse is at $n$, its next location after the visit of the cat is of the order of $nF$ for a~certain random variable $F$. \begin{prop} If $C(0)=M(0)=n$ and